remykarem/whisper/README.md

 ## Download the ASR model

-Download the ggml from the links found in the Whisper GitHub repo [here](https://github.com/openai/whisper/blob/main/whisper/__init__.py).
+Download the ggml models from the links found in the Whisper GitHub repo [here](https://github.com/openai/whisper/blob/main/whisper/__init__.py).

 ## Usage